 In the past most people generously donated their time by working for free – some incredible volunteers for as long as 5 years.
 They can’t do that anymore, as the workload is too great.
 In addition to the operational costs of running the AfrikaBurn event in the Tankwa Karoo, we’ve also rented a workshop space that enables our DPW, DMV, and Outreach teams to work year-round on projects for our Tankwa event and community based projects.

 In 2013 we explained that ticket prices had to be raised due to a range of unavoidable costs – but we made a commitment to keep ticket prices as steady as possible for as long possible.
-We’ve stuck to that, and have only made a significant price increase in the 2017 event cycle – but if the General Sale ticket price is simply way too much, don’t lose hope – remember that there are other ticket categories available, which you can submit an application for.
+We’ve stuck to that, and have made increases in line with inflation in every event event cycle since – but if the General Sale ticket price is simply way too much, don’t lose hope – remember that there are other ticket categories available, which are much cheaper than the General Sales price and which you can submit an application for.

 As a registered Not-For-Profit Organisation, AfrikaBurn charges only what it costs to run the event, and the organisation.
 As a NPO, there’s no profit – and nobody (including any of the Directors, Members or our Ops team) takes any profit share whatsoever.